Updated on November 23, 2023

 Nicotine changes the brain’s chemicals and causes a wide range of side effects on the body’s organs and symptoms.

-3. Opiates or opioids
+3. Opiates or Opioids

-While these can provide a temporary euphoric sensation or “high,” abuse of these substances is hazardous and can lead to serious injury or death from overdose.
+While these can provide a temporary euphoric sensation or “high,” abusing opioids is hazardous and can lead to serious injury or a fatal overdose.
+Commonly used opioids include codeine, morphine, heroin, oxycodone, and hydrocodone.

 4. Marijuana